 I am an associate lawyer at Russell Alexander Collaborative Family Lawyers.
 My approach to law is to see clients as people first and gain context from them in order to tailor my approach to analyzing and resolving their legal issues.

 I understand that each person and each family will have their own unique circumstances and I adopt the best approach for each client, whether that requires collaborative negotiation or litigation in court.
-I have experience in the areas of custody, access, child support, spousal support, enforcement of arrears with the Family Responsibility Office, divorce, equalization of assets and child protection.
+I have experience in the areas of decision making for children, parenting time, child support, spousal support, enforcement of arrears with the Family Responsibility Office, divorce, equalization of assets and child protection.
 I have both trial and appeal experience on complex legal issues, having appeared before both the Ontario and Superior Courts of Justice.
+I was also appointed to the Office of the Children’s Lawyer panel to represent children in court.

 I obtained my undergraduate degree from the University of Toronto majoring in Criminology and Classics, with a minor in World Literature.
 During my undergraduate degree, I held summer positions as a Business Law Policy Analyst for the Government of Ontario and with the Crown Attorney’s Office under the Ministry of the Attorney General.

-Travel and international education are areas of intrigue for me.
-During my undergraduate degree, I studied abroad in Siena, Italy for a summer with a focus on Renaissance History.
+During my undergraduate degree, I studied for a summer abroad in Siena, Italy with a focus on Renaissance History.
 During law school, I interned with UNICEF Canada creating research reports where I analyzed policy and legislation that impacted the rights of children.
 UNICEF’s European National Office expressed interest in my extensive research model and I was invited to present my research findings in Brussels, Belgium.
 In the summer after first year of law school, I lived in Wellington, New Zealand interning at a legal clinic and a subsequent placement advocating for the rights of Maori children and youth.
 After my second year of law school, I lived in Freiburg, Germany interning with ECPAT – a non-profit organization seeking to prevent and end child prostitution and child trafficking in underdeveloped countries with weak legal frameworks to protect vulnerable children.

-When I’m not practicing law, I’m checking out the film scene, skiing, playing tennis, or experimenting with ingredients and flavours in a kitchen.
+When I’m not practicing law, I’m volunteering with children, checking out the film scene, skiing, playing tennis, or experimenting with ingredients in a kitchen.
 If I did not go to law school, I would have gone to culinary school as I am passionate about food equally as much as the law.